redhat-developer/developers.redhat.com/_docker/lib/pull_request/README.md

     - github_status_sha1=${ghprbActualCommit}
     - github_status_initialise=Unit Tests,Acceptance Tests
 ```
-From the above you can see that it is possible to reference environment variables set by your CI server as well to ensure that any information related to the pull request is
+From the above you can see that it is possible to reference environment variables set by your CI server as well to
-correctly reported.
+ensure that any information related to the pull request is correctly reported.

+The best place to get a feel for how this is used on the RHDP project is to look at the `docker-compose.yml` for the
+`drupal-pull-request` environment.